-We have been asked a lot about when is the correct time to apply for a COE renewal, and our standard answer is at least two weeks before expiry and the best time is actually in the month prior to the month of expiry.
+When is the correct time to apply for a COE renewal?
+We have been asked a lot about this and our standard answer is at least two weeks before expiry.
+The best time is actually in the month prior to the month of expiry.
 Why?
 Because you can choose to renew at a cheaper rate.

 To help you remember, LTA sends out letter reminders with the Q02 form (like below) about one month ahead of time.